 Aakash Solanki

-PhD Candidate in Anthropology and South Asian Studies at University of Toronto
+PhD candidate in Anthropology and South Asian Studies at the University of Toronto, researching the genealogy of states, statistics, and computing.

 About